 Why You Should be Grateful for Your Life

-The life that springs to mind is “Family 311”, one of ten discussed in an article I read for Build Your Signature Wardrobe.
+The life that springs to mind is “Family 311”, one of ten discussed in an article I read for Signature Wardrobe Planning.
 The information about their 1928-9 expenditure comes from a survey undertaken by the US Children’s Bureau .

 The core family was parents, an unmarried son (18), and two daughters (11 and 13) living in a four-room rented house.
 Not four bedrooms, but a total of four rooms.
 A married son, his wife and their children occupied one of them, leaving three for the family.
 They kept house separately but used the same communal space.
 Additionally, a married daughter and her five children moved in for a couple of months when her husband deserted her.